-Walker got the opportunity to perform at Country 2 Country in London and loved the experience and now, he’s set to perform at world-famous country festival Stagecoach in California.
-We spoke to Walker while he was in London about what it’s like for him to perform in the UK, his latest album and how he describes his musical sound…
+Walker got the opportunity to perform at Country 2 Country in London and now, he’s set to perform at world-famous country festival Stagecoach in California.
+We spoke to Walker while he was in London about what it’s like for him to perform in the UK, future hopes to work with Macklemore and Taylor Swift, and his family being his number one priority.

 “You can feel the appreciation in the UK, and those are the people I want to play for.
 I can see myself releasing music here and trying new things for the fans.” – Walker Hayes